FuseByExample/activemq-amqp-example/README.md

 Notes:

 * all instructions assume you are executing from the top level directory of this project
-* it is assumed you have [Apache Maven] installed, and that you are familiar with its usage
+* it is assumed you have [Apache Maven] 3.2.3 or newer installed, and that you are familiar with its usage
-* assumes you are using [Apache ActiveMQ] 5.10.0 or later, or [JBoss A-MQ] 6.2.0 or later
+* assumes you are using [Apache ActiveMQ] 5.11.0 or later, or [JBoss A-MQ] 6.3.0 or later

-Note: All of this code will run correctly against either [Apache ActiveMQ] 5.10.0 or [JBoss A-MQ] 6.2.0 as both internally use the same ActiveMQ 5.10.0 code base.
-The instructions on how to start (command line) the brokers from an ActiveMQ install will **not** work with [JBoss A-MQ] (e.g. `bin/amq`) as [JBoss A-MQ] has ActiveMQ deployed within an [Apache Karaf] container to allow for runtime updates to configuration information (versus needing to restart the broker in the case on [Apache ActiveMQ]).
-There are additional steps required to use these provided broker configuration files and deploy them correctly to [JBoss A-MQ] with its Fabric based configuration system.
+Note: All of this code will run correctly against either [Apache ActiveMQ] 5.11.0 or [JBoss A-MQ] 6.3.0 as both internally use the same ActiveMQ 5.11.0 code base.

-[JBoss A-MQ]'s distribution contains an `extras` directory with a supported version of the [Apache ActiveMQ] 5.10.0 binary install.

-JBoss A-MQ 6.2.0 Setup
+JBoss A-MQ 6.3.0 Setup
 ----------------------

-For this example to work, it assumes that:
+For this example to work, make the following changes to your Apache ActiveMQ or JBoss A-MQ installation

-* A user named `admin` with password `admin` has been configured.
-This can be done by adding `admin=admin,admin` to the end of the file `etc/users.properties`
+* Create a user named `admin` with password `admin` by adding `admin=admin,admin` to the end of the file `etc/users.properties`
-* You have added the AMQP 1.0 transport connector.
-Add the following to the `transportConnectors` section of the `etc/activemq.xml` file (more details here http://activemq.apache.org/amqp.html):
+* Add the AMQP 1.0 transport connector bu adding the following to the `transportConnectors` section of the `etc/activemq.xml` file (more details here http://activemq.apache.org/amqp.html):

 ```xml